nathanael-denis/XbandSARFingerprinting/README.md

 ## Repository Structure

 - **Documents/**: Contains radio pass information.
-- **Forecast/**: Scripts related to forecasting or predictive modeling.
+- **Forecast/**: Scripts to predict radio passes for the next 3 days, tuned to ICEYE but can be adapted to any satellite with a Norad ID.
 - **Plots/**: Creates the figures for the article.
 - **Results/**: Stores results from experiments and evaluations, in Excel sheets as well as output from Slurm (HPC management software).
 - **BalancedSplit.py**: Script for creating balanced datasets by ensuring equal representation of classes (not used for the experiments).
 - **ContrastiveLearning.py**: Implementation of contrastive learning techniques for feature extraction (used for the SCULLY methodology).
-- **IQtoSpectrograms.py**: Converts raw IQ data into grayscale spectrogram images.
+- **IQtoSpectrograms.py**: Converts raw IQ data into grayscale spectrograms.
 - **OneVsRest.py**: Script for implementing one-vs-rest classification strategy (used for the MULDER methodology).
 - **Prefiltering.py**: Applies magnitude-based filtering to raw data to remove noise and reduce the massive volume of data.
 - **SNRperSample.py**: Calculates Signal-to-Noise Ratio for a given file.
+Used to generate a figure in the article.
-- **UnbalancedSplit.py**: Script for creating unbalanced datasets for testing purposes (used for the experiments).
+- **UnbalancedSplit.py**: Script for creating unbalanced datasets, keeping the natural imbalances in satellite passes (used for the experiments).
 F1-score is preferred over accuracy to handle class imbalances.
 - **confusion_matrix_40103630.csv**: CSV file containing confusion matrix data for model evaluation (as an example).

 ---